ton-community/compressed-nft-api/README.md

 3. Navigate to `api-uri + '/admin/rediscover'`
 4. Locate the newly created update file under `DATA_DIR + '/upd'`.
 If your latest applied update was update 1 (as after setup), then the newly created one will have the name `2.json`
 5. Run `./ctl genupd path-to-update-file collection-address` where `path-to-update-file` is the path to the file mentioned in step 4, and `collection-address` is the address of the deployed collection
-6. Invoke the `ton://` deeplink that appears
+6. Invoke the `ton://` deeplink that appears or use TON Connect link or QR code
 7. Wait for a `commited state` message in `server` logs
 8. Done